How can a premarital agreement be overturned?

 If one potential spouse does not have an attorney, he must sign a writing that states he is fully informed of the agreement’s terms and conditions, along with the rights and obligations he is waiving.
 Note that if one party does not have his or her own attorney, that party cannot waive the right to receive spousal support.

-As set forth above, there are many ways to challenge a premarital agreement.
+As set forth above, there are many ways to challenge a premarital agreement after divorce.
 Therefore, it is essential that you have your premarital agreement drafted and reviewed by counsel with knowledge of the California Family Code and the Uniform Premarital Agreement Act.